anujaraj/transacton-service/README.md

 ### 6 Testing

--Send a webhook request
+Send a webhook request
--Immediately query the transaction status
+Immediately query the transaction status
--Status will initially be PROCESSING
+Status will initially be PROCESSING
--After ~30 seconds, status changes to PROCESSED -Sending the same webhook again will not create a duplicate transaction
+After ~30 seconds, status changes to PROCESSED
+Sending the same webhook again will not create a duplicate transaction

 ## Deployment
 The service is deployed on Render using a GitHub-connected workflow.